Brainstorming

 e.
 Argue for or against the topic

 f.
-Personalise the topic - Let the students draw a conclusion from brainstorming and discuss them with the group.
+Personalise the topic - Ask students to draw conclusions from their brainstorming and discuss them with the group.